-Introduction: Obesity is a chronic relapsing disease characterized by abnormal or excessive adiposity with health risks.
-Any nutritional intervention in patients who are candidates for or have already undergone bariatric surgery must be based on a detailed nutritional assessment, including an assessment of personal values, preferences, and social determinants of eating habits.
-Objective: It was to carry out a systematic review to explore and present nutritional importance before, during, and after bariatric surgery.
-Methods: The PRISMA Platform systematic review rules were followed.
-The research was carried out from September to October 2023 in the Scopus, PubMed, Science Direct, Scielo, and Google Scholar databases.
+Introduction: Obesity is a multifactorial disease that causes serious comorbidities.
+There are more than 2.2 billion overweight and obese people in the world.
+Obese patients tend to be predisposed to micronutrient deficiency even before bariatric surgery, therefore, it is imperative to supplement nutrients orally, enterally, or parenterally, according to the indications of each patient.
+Objective: It was highlighted the importance of low-calorie and ketogenic nutritional therapy before, during, and after bariatric surgery through the systematic analysis of clinical studies.
+Methods: The systematic review rules of the PRISMA Platform were followed.
+The search was conducted from June to July 2024 in the Scopus, PubMed, Science Direct, Scielo, and Google Scholar databases.
 The quality of the studies was based on the GRADE instrument and the risk of bias was analyzed according to the Cochrane instrument.
-Results and Conclusion: 122 articles were found.
-A total of 43 articles were evaluated in full and 34 were included and developed in the present systematic review study.
-Considering the Cochrane tool for risk of bias, the overall assessment resulted in 22 studies with a high risk of bias and 26 studies that did not meet GRADE and AMSTAR-2.
-Most studies showed homogeneity in their results, with X^2 =64.5%>50%.
-It was concluded that enteral nutrition strategies could represent a possible alternative to other methodologies, especially when it is recommended to improve patient adherence to the diet prescribed before bariatric surgery.
-Weight loss induced by the ketogenic diet before bariatric surgery has beneficial effects in reducing liver volume, metabolic profile, and intra- and postoperative complications.
-Knowledge of the type of bariatric surgery performed and an understanding of its anatomy and physiology help provide optimal care to patients, especially nutritional complications.
-Nutritional deficiencies and metabolic disorders result from "malabsorption" procedures, such as RYGB.
-It is essential to immediately administer thiamine.
+Results and Conclusion: 119 articles were found.
+A total of 40 articles were fully evaluated systematic review study.
+Considering the Cochrane tool for risk of bias, the overall assessment resulted in 23 studies with a high risk of bias and 27 that did not meet GRADE and AMSTAR-2.
+Most studies presented homogeneity in their results, with $X^2 = 76.5\% > 50\%$.
+It was concluded that nutrological therapy strategies could represent a possible alternative to other methodologies, especially when it is recommended to improve patient adherence to following the prescribed diet before bariatric surgery.
+Weight loss induced by the ketogenic diet before bariatric surgery has beneficial effects on reducing liver volume, metabolic profile, and intra- and postoperative complications.
+Knowledge of the type of bariatric surgery performed and an understanding of its anatomy and physiology are useful to provide optimal care to patients, especially in nutritional complications.
+Nutritional deficiencies and metabolic disorders result from "malabsorption" procedures such as RYGB.
+Immediate and 34 were included and developed in the present administration of thiamine is essential.
 Dextrose should be avoided in intravenous hydration until thiamine is adequately replaced.
-For all bariatric patients, a protein intake of 60-70 g/d and multivitamin with iron and vitamin B12 supplementation is D recommended.
-Daily calcium and vitamin supplementation is also encouraged.
-Additionally, serum micronutrient levels should be monitored regularly and additional supplemental measures prescribed as indicated.
+For all bariatric patients, a protein intake of 60-70 g/d and a multivitamin with iron and vitamin B12 supplementation is recommended.
+Daily calcium and vitamin D supplementation is also encouraged.
+In addition, serum micronutrient levels should be monitored regularly and additional supplementation should be prescribed as indicated.

 Keywords: Bariatric surgery.
-Nutrology.
-Nutrients.
-Precise nutrition.
+Nutrological therapies.
+Ketogenic diet.
+Low-calorie diet.